rustamlatypov/passwd-cracker/README.md

 ## Description

 A simple command-line interface for cracking passwords.
-It is setup to crack salted SHA256  passwords, .
+It is setup to crack salted SHA256  passwords with dictionary and hybrid attacks, but can be easily modified.
+One can easily change the hashfunction, the salt position, add write new attack types.

 ## Running